 A CDL is only necessary when the above types of vehicles are used for a commercial or business purpose, and not a personal purpose.
-For example, that is why a CDL is not required in order to drive a big U-Haul truck loaded with your personal belongings.
+For example, a CDL is not required in order to drive a big U-Haul truck loaded with one’s personal belongings.

 Commercial driving frequently involves crossing state lines, and it is imperative that CDL holders realize that the above license suspensions apply whether the violations occur out-of-state as well as within New York State.